-Continue into the Kwa Zulu Natal with its rich culture and plethora of bird and animal life before continuing to stunning and culturally distinct Zululand.
-Continue to Durban and explore the battlefields of the Anglo-Zulu War and end in the cosmopolitan harbour city of Cape Town, from where you will explore the Cape and Stellenbosch.
+Learn about South Africa’s overlapping medical, military and cultural histories as you travel from Johannesburg and Pretoria into Mpumalanga safari country and take game drives in the Kruger National Park.
+Continue into Eswatini with its rich culture and plethora of bird and animal life before continuing to culturally distinct KwaZulu-Natal.
+Continue to the historic town of Ladysmith and explore the battlefields of the Anglo-Zulu and Boer Wars.
+Travel to the cosmopolitan harbour city of Cape Town, from where you will explore the city, Cape and the Stellenbosch wine region.

-Your journey is punctuated with regular professional visits and talks and provides deep insight into the military and medical history and cultures of South Africa.
+Your journey is punctuated with regular specialist visits and talks that provide deep insight into South Africa.
 There is also an optional pre tour extension to beautiful Victoria Falls.

-Dr Paul Luckin AM MB.BCh.(Rand.), D.A.(S.A.), F.F.A.(S.A.), M.MED.ANAESTHESIA (Natal), FANZCA is an anaesthetist in Brisbane.
+Dr Paul Luckin AM CStJ MB.BCh.(Rand.), D.A.(S.A.), F.F.A.(S.A.), M.MED.ANAESTHESIA (Natal), FANZCA is an anaesthetist in Brisbane.
 He started training in rescue as an ambulance paramedic in Tasmania before studying medicine in South Africa, where he spent 8 years in a Mountain Rescue Team.
 Paul served on the Tasmanian Ambulance Service Medical Advisory Council, was Director of the Advanced Airway Management Training Program and was President of Royal Life Saving Society Tasmania Branch.